hapax/hapax.github.io/assets/chandra.md

 e^4}{2\hbar^2}\right)  \frac{1}{n^2}.
 $$

+Notice the minus sign in $E_n$.
+We can add this in two different ways.
-The minus sign is something we can add by hand, either recognising that the electron is *bound*, and hence requires energy to escape the pull of the nucleus.
+First, we can recognise in advance that the electron is *bound*, and hence requires energy to escape the pull of the nucleus.
-Or, we can simply observe that if we don't add it, energy *decreases* with $n$.
+Alternatively, we can do our calculation, and observe that if we don't add it, energy *decreases* with $n$.
 Since (as we discuss below) electrons like to occupy the lowest available state, this means they would immediately zip off to infinity, and we would have no stable matter!